We woke to sunny clear skies and calm water! It was a lovely morning to be in the middle of nowhere!

 On previous trips we had not driven the 10 km side road to the town of Faro.

-Faro was a mining town in its past life.
+Faro was a mining town.
 The mine began operations in 1969 and was one of the largest open-pit lead and zinc mines of its day.
-It was later mined underground.
-Mining continued, with interruptions, until 1998 when the operator, Anvil Range Mining Corporation, declared bankruptcy.
-About 400 residents remain in Faro.
+Mining continued with interruptions until 1998 when the operator declared bankruptcy.

 We were pleasantly surprised by how well-maintained the town was, despite many of the houses being vacant.
 There is also a very nice RV park in town, along with a great golf course.